vanities/coindock/ethereum/README.md

 # monerodock

-dockerized monero node for mainnet, stagenet, testnet, and a personal local net.
+dockerized ethereum node for mainnet, stagenet, testnet, and a personal local net.

 ## Requirements